-I would add that some of the poets in the Paterson/Simic anthology are quite good.
+I would add that many of the poets in the Paterson/Simic anthology are quite good.
 Also, I would not regard even the mainstream poets who can't write at all as cultural criminals.
 Also, the detective/ dereliction of rights bit doesn't actually explain anything.
 The mainstream world clearly exists because of aesthetic choices by the participants (even if there are some dirty politics involved on the public relations side).

 Someone could easily look at an anthology of the 1950s and by counting reveal that 75% of the poets had degrees and that 90% of them were male, and that this was biased with respect to the voting population as a whole.
 So far, wholly objective.
 There is no mileage in denying this.
 But if you come in as a kind of inspector (‘An Inspector Calls', I mean) and try to blow the case wide open, you would be obliged to look at the actually writing poets who had been excluded - not at people who weren’t writing poets at all.
 You can't publish poems that don't exist.
 If you dig up the field of poets who didn't get into the anthologies, you may well find their social profile is very similar to that of the people who were included.
 So the exclusion decisions were not (if that’s true) based on social prejudice, but on something else which remains to be disengaged.